mlamont/pear/notes.md

 - Does V2 need `initialize()`?
   - **DO:TEST**: making V2s w/o this f'n and see if anything breaks
+  - **DO:TEST**: make V2 with this f'n that does something, and see if it changes state var.s
 - How to end upgradeability?
   - **DO:INV**
 - Where do I find all 3 contracts, both in local & testnet blockchains?